 These funds invest primarily (above 65%) in stocks and the rest in debt and fixed income securities.
 These funds have moderate risk as compare to pure Equity funds.

-Upwardly Smart Tip: These funds are treated like Equity funds for their taxation and hence there is Zero tax on capital gains if you hold these funds for more than 1 year.
+Upwardly Smart Tip: These funds are treated like Equity funds for their taxation and hence there is hence there is only 10% tax on capital gains if you hold these funds for more than 1 year.
+Moreover, gains withdrawn up to ₹1 lakh in a financial year are tax-exempt.
 Investors can invest in these funds if they are looking for more stable returns than pure equity funds.

 Explore Top Balanced Equity Funds